Lars Nootbaar Preview, Player Props: Cardinals vs. Brewers

 - The Brewers' 3.77 team ERA ranks first across all league pitching staffs.

+- Miley (9-4) is trying for his 10th victory when he takes the mound for the Brewers in his 23rd start of the season.
+He has a 3.20 ERA in 115 1/3 innings pitched, with 77 strikeouts.

-- The righty's last appearance came on Wednesday against the St. Louis Cardinals, when he threw six innings, surrendering one earned run while giving up four hits.
+- His most recent appearance was on Thursday against the St. Louis Cardinals, when the lefty threw six scoreless innings while giving up three hits.

-- In 21 games this season, the 30-year-old has a 4.35 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .282 to opposing batters.
+- The 36-year-old has put up an ERA of 3.20, with 6 strikeouts per nine innings, in 22 games this season.
+Opponents are hitting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.